 Who We Are: CAMBA is a community of staff, volunteers, clients, donors, neighbors and partners who work together to build an inclusive New York City, where all children and adults have access to the resources and supports they need to thrive.
 We take a comprehensive approach by offering more than 160 integrated programs in: Education & Youth Development, Family Support, Job Training & Employment Support Services, Health, Housing, and Legal Services.
 We reach more than 65,000 individuals and families each year at our 90 locations, including 20,000 youth.
 CAMBA serves a diverse cross section of New Yorkers from new mothers in Brownsville to job seekers in the Rockaways.
 More than half of our clients are immigrants and refugees from around the globe.
 Over 85% of our families are in living in poverty, reflecting the challenges faced by nearly 1.7 million New Yorkers today.

-CAMBA operates five single adult homeless shelters and one single adult drop-in center, funded by New York City Department of Homeless Services.
-Each shelter offers clients a supportive, structured, therapeutic, safe, and drug-free facility.
-Homeless (often mentally-ill and substance-abusing) men and women are provided with comprehensive services to stabilize their condition in order to successfully transition into permanent and/or supported housing.
-Specifically, Broadway House Women’s Shelter located in the Bushwick section of Brooklyn serves 165 women, approximately 37 of whom are MICA.
+CAMBA operates three homeless shelters funded by New York City Department of Homeless Services.
+Each shelter offers clients a supportive, structured therapeutic, safe, and drug-free facility.
+Homeless (often mentally-ill and substance-abusing) men and women are provided with comprehensive services to stabilize their condition in order to successfully transition into to permanent and/or supported housing.
+The Broadway House Women’s Shelter in Bushwick serves 165 women, approximately 37 of whom are mentally ill and chemically addicted.

 Position: MICA Specialist

 Reports To: Clinical Supervisor

 What The MICA Specialist Does:

 - Immediately formulate a plan and prepare clients for permanent housing placement.

 - Interview and evaluate clients, formulate Independent Living Plans and goals.